 Matthew Collin, Postdoctoral Fellow

 Matt Collin joined CGD Europe in January 2014.
-He divides his time between CGD Europe as a postdoctoral fellow and the Centre for the Study of African Economies as a research officer.
 His research currently focuses on the adoption and impact of property rights in developing countries as well as the role of property rights in large scale land consolidation.
 His recent work includes investigating the impact of ethnic sorting on formalisation behaviour, the effort of neighbour decisions on land title adoption, and the impact of conditional subsidies on gender equity in land ownership.
 Ongoing projects include both a field experiment to measure the impact of formal land titling in Tanzania and a long term evaluation of the impact of temporary titles on credit access.
 Matt holds a D.Phil in Economics from the University of Oxford, and previously worked as an ODI Fellow in the Ministry of Finance, Malawi.
 He writes a personal blog on aid and development at aidthoughts.org and is on Twitter as @Aidthoughts.

 Jenny Kendra, Special Assistant